keremAtaman/kardashev-scale/Design Diaries.md

         - Armies can be used to defend against/attack/force their will on Foreign Nations and neutral countries
         - Intellegence is used to conduct covert ops and to gain advantage over Foreign Nations.
         - Intellegence will also allow the MoD to see and change the intent of the Foreign Nations.
 The intents will only be revealed to the MoD, which is the hidden information that will make MoD participate in the discussions
-        - TODO: integrate TI's combat a bit (each player rolls dice to hit.
-Players decide which of their units get hit)
     - Minister of Science (MoS): In charge of researching new technologies.
         - Researching technologies will change the game mechanics, give Players bonuses, and interact with the Kardashev Scale
         - Only the MoS will see the available technologies, which is the hidden information that will make MoS participate in the discussions
         - The technologies will be split into tiers based on difficulty of research so the MoR will be guaranteed to be able to do research that fits the research infrastructure at any point in the game
         - The researches will be randomly selected from a set of researches, so no player other than the MoR will know what researches are available each game.
-        - TODO: unit upgrades (increased chance to hit, more hitpoints, abilities...)
         - Researches to have pre-requisites (money cost, X engineering researches required and so on.
 Check TI's research card design for a nice example)
     - Minister of Foreign Affairs (MoFA): Deals with Foreign Nations and neutral countries
-        - TODO: hidden mechanic
     - Minister of Commerce (MoC): In charge of money management, which is the resource required to take action by everyone, including Foreign Nations.
         - They will be doing cooperation requiring investments (e.g. select a player, if they roll a die and win, gain money, otherwise, lose the investment)
         - There will be an investment deck composed of randomly selected cards which only the MoC will be able to take a look at
 - World Events will be drawn from an event deck at each Phase.
 - Each role will have a victory condition they can work towards, and players can help each other with those conditions (for example, MoFA's victory condition may require being allies with every Foreign Nation.
-MoD can help this by eliminating uncooperative Nations)
+MoD can help this by eliminating uncooperative Nations).
+So victory conditions can be like:
     - MoD: Be the last Nation standing OR control 3/4 of the map.
     - MoS: Reach the end of the Kardashev Scale
     - MoC: (?)
 Have a turn where your Nation has 3/4 of the money in play